Ford F-150 Lightning Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Ford F-150 Lightning are $1,762 a year including full coverage.
-Comprehensive costs approximately $344 each year, collision insurance costs $698, and liability insurance is estimated at $520.
-A liability-only policy costs approximately $592 a year, and high-risk insurance costs around $3,832.
-Teen drivers pay the most at up to $6,638 a year.
+The average insurance rates for a Ford F-150 Lightning are $1,762 a year with full coverage.
+Comprehensive costs an estimated $344 a year, collision costs $698, and liability costs around $520.
+Buying just liability costs as low as $592 a year, with insurance for high-risk drivers costing around $3,832.
+16-year-old drivers cost the most to insure at $6,638 a year or more.

 Average premium for full coverage: $1,762

-For the average driver, insurance rates for a Ford F-150 Lightning range from the low end price of $592 for minimum levels of liability insurance to a high rate of $3,832 for a driver that may need high-risk insurance.
+For the normal driver, Ford F-150 Lightning insurance rates go from as low as $592 for a discount liability-only rate to a high of $3,832 for high-risk insurance.

 Use the form below to get customized rates for your location.